awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

 we can use the provided scripts in the ``graphstorm-processing/docker`` directory to build the image.

-GSProcessing supports Amazon SageMaker, EMR, and EMR Serverless as execution environments, so we need to choose which image we want to build first.
+GSProcessing supports Amazon SageMaker, EMR on EC2, and EMR Serverless as execution environments, so we need to choose which image we want to build first.